Varda003/LegalLife/README.md

 ![Features Demo](assets/image5.png) <!-- Replace with the actual path -->
 *Figure 4: AI chatbot for legal queries.*
 <br><br>
-## Introduction
-Legal Life comprises a Flask-based backend that leverages various functionalities to interact with databases, perform semantic searches, and summarize legal documents.

 ## Features
 1. Database Connectivity
 The backend connects to a MySQL database to retrieve legal documents and information.
 It uses the mysql.connector library to establish connections and execute SQL queries.